-Ryan Giggs became the most decorated footballer in the history of English football and United’s all-time record appearance maker during a one-club career at Old Trafford, whilst David Beckham became arguably football’s first genuine celebrity superstar and Gary Neville the on-field embodiment of the Red Devils supporters on the terraces.
+Ryan Giggs became the most decorated footballer in the history of English football and United’s all-time record appearance maker during a one-club career at Old Trafford, whilst David Beckham became arguably football’s first genuine celebrity superstar, and Gary Neville the on-field embodiment of the Red Devils supporters on the terraces.

-Even with the achievements of that trio and the likes of Nicky Butt and Phil Neville, it is arguably Paul Scholes who holds the greatest affections in the minds of Man United supporters past and present.
+Even with the achievements of that trio and the likes of Nicky Butt and Phil Neville, it is arguably Paul Scholes who holds the greatest affections in the minds of Manchester United supporters past and present.

 Scholes’ desire to shun the spotlight meant he never transcended the sport despite an incredible list of major honours, but he remains – in the opinion of many – the most naturally talented English footballer of the modern era.